| CloserLook > John > John 17:1-26 |

 However,

-if he accepts God’s remedy for sin, he can continue his journey as am born
+if he accepts God’s remedy for sin, he can continue his journey as a born again

 The